zeperoni/NortonLifelock/README.txt

  If you do have, or have just installed NODE.js.
 You can run this program from a console with command "node planets.js".
  To go over tests, run command "npm run test."

+ The main project consists of two programs planets.js, which is the main controller.
+And findYearAndSize.js which is a module that is imported and used by the main program.

+ Issues with Tests:
  If you are having issues with the tests, run "npm install jest."
 You shouldn't need to do this due to package-JSON, but if it was not downloaded correctly this may help.